Faroukelkholy/projectcorp/README.md

 $ docker-compose up -d
 ```

-## Example
+## 5. Example

->Application will be up and running on port 3000 and endpoints available are:
+>Application will be running on port 3000 and endpoints available are:

 ```
 $ curl http://localhost:3000/projects